Petr-Ermolinskiy/2D_RBC_aggregation_simulation/README.md

 # 2D red blood cell aggregation using deplition force approach

-This repository introduces the simulation of red blood cell aggregation using depletion force approach.
+This repository introduces the simulation of red blood cell (RBC) aggregation using depletion force approach.
 This simulation is mainly for __demonstration__ purposes, not to physically study the phenomenon.
 Further modification of the code as well as its verification is required in order to use it for scientific purposes.

+__Note__: In the simulation, the RBC is represented as a solid rectangle.

 ## Usage